nanditaradha/Project_Loan-Defaulters-Prediction/README.md

 # Project_Loan-Defaulters-Prediction

-## Description And Background
+## Description & Background

-The Dataset provided for the project have the similar features as that to U.S.Small Business Administration(SBA).
+The Dataset provided for the project have the all the similar features as that to U.S.Small Business Administration(SBA).

 ## About SBA